Hackman9912/04-Logic-Pseudocode_IDEs/01_pseudocode/02_pseudocode_Checkpoints.md

 # Checkpoint
 2.1 Who is a programmer’s customer?
+> The person the programmer is producing code for

 2.2 What is a software requirement?
+> What the customer wants the code to do

 2.3 What is an algorithm?
+> step-by-step directions to solve the problem

 2.4 What is pseudocode?
+> Fake code used as a model for programs. **mimics actual program functions**

 2.5 What is a flowchart?
+> A graphical representation of the code functions

 2.6 What are each of the following symbols in a flowchart?

 Oval
+> Start and end

 Parallelogram
+> Input/Output

 Rectangle
+> Some type of action

 2.7 What are the three operations that programs typically perform?
+> Input, Process Performed, Output

 2.8 What is an IPO chart?